P1xt/p1xt-guides/project_ideas.md

 **Clone one or more of the following Website Templates (or the frontend of any website or theme you like) as a web or mobile app:**

 Note: Either use the theme as inspiration, coding similar features but using your own typography, images, and design ideas, or fully attribute the original theme and note yours as a clone - or both.
-The intention is to gain practice coding, not to get sued for copyright infringment.
+The intention is to gain practice coding, not to get sued for copyright infringement.
 Give attribution to your sources.

 - [this theme](https://startbootstrap.com/previews/landing-page/), include all features (hover effects, animations, pages, etc)
 - [this theme](https://startbootstrap.com/previews/agency/), include all features (hover effects, animations, pages, etc)